EyasuTeshome/shifttracker/orientation/daily-stand-ups-test-your-knowledge.md

-# Daily Stand-ups: Test Your Knowledge
+# Daily standups: Test your knowledge

 ## Learning objectives

-- Describe the value of the Daily Standup Team
+- Describe the value of the daily standup team
 - Identify where to submit forms for DSU meetings
 - Show they know how to use the forms to drive successful meeting activities